 How much will it cost to comply with Making Tax Digital?

 Most MTD-compatible software solutions operate on a subscription basis.
 Costs vary but most packages cost between £10 and £30 a month, depending on functionality.
-For more basic spreadsheet bridging software there are a few cheap options from £15 for a year, or even possibly free software to be launched by April 2019.
+For more basic spreadsheet bridging software there are a few cheap options from £15 for a year, or even possibly free software.

 There maybe some additional set-up costs for your business.
 You may want to invest in a new laptop or a better smartphone for example.
 You will also need to consider the time it takes you to input information into the new system.